 BC vendors with employees must be in good standing with WorkSafeBC in order to become contractors of the Province.
 Letters of good standing are available on-line, and should be checked annually to ensure ongoing eligibility.
 Vendors from other jurisdictions are required to be in good standing with the equivalent applicable entity to WorkSafeBC.

 Vendors without employees (e.g. sole proprietors) may be eligible for WorkSafeBC’s Personal Optional Protection.

 Refer to WorkSafeBC for more information, or contact Risk Management Branch and Government Security Office.
 More basic information is available in the article “WorkSafeBC Contractor Basics” in Volume 20, Issue 2 of the At Risk newsletter.

 If the contractor will have custody of personal and/or confidential information, specific privacy language is required as part of the contract document.
 An example of this is the privacy schedule found in Schedule E of the General Service Agreement, noting that ministries may have their own contract templates that include similar terms and conditions.

-A privacy impact assessment (or “PIA”) needs to be completed for all new and existing enactments, systems, programs, projects and activities.
+A privacy impact assessment (or “PIA”) needs to be initiated as part of the planning of all new and existing enactments, systems, programs, projects and activities.
 A PIA should still be completed even if the ministry determines that there is no personal information being collected, used or disclosed.
 When there is no personal information involved the PIA process is significantly shorter and easier.
 If the PIA indicates that personal information will be involved, specific contractual clauses are to be included in the contract, and a privacy protection schedule will generally be required.